-Table 14.
+Table 13.
 System setup options-System Management menu

 stem Management

 Service Tag Displays the Service Tag of the system.

 Asset Tag Create a system Asset Tag.

 AC Behavior

 Wake on AC Enable or disable the wake on AC option.

 By default, the option is disabled.

+Wake on LAN

+Wake on LAN Enable or disable the system to power on by special LAN signals when it receives a wakeup signal from the WLAN.

+By default, the Disabled option is selected.

 Auto on Time Enable to set the system to turn on automatically every day or on a preselected date and time.
 This option can be configured only if the Auto On Time is set to Everyday, Weekdays, or Selected Days.

 By default, the option is disabled.

+Intel AMT Capability

+Enable Intel AMT Capability By default Restrict Preboot Access option is enabled.

+First Power On Date

+Set Ownership Date By default Set Ownership Date option is disabled.

+Diagnostics

+OS Agent Requests By default OS Agent Requests option is enabled.

+Power-on-Self-Test Automatic Recovery

+Power-on-Self-Test Automatic Recovery By default Power-on-Self-Test Automatic Recovery option is enabled.

-Table 15.
+Table 14.
 System setup options-Keyboard menu

-Keyboard Numlock Enable Allows you to enable or disable the Numlock function when the system boots.
-By default, the option Fn Lock Options is enabled.
-Fn Lock Options By default, the Fn lock option is enabled.
+eyboard Fn Lock Options By default, the Fn lock option is enabled.
 Lock Mode By default, the Lock Mode Secondary option is enabled.
 With this option, the F1-F2 keys scan the code for their secondary functions.
+Keyboard Illumination Enable to change the keyboard illumination settings.
+By default, the Keyboard Illumination option is disabled.
+Keyboard Backlight Timeout on AC Set the timeout value for the keyboard backlight when an AC adapter is connected to the system.